 For our bodies to be healthy, we need a good pH balance, but much of the modern convenience diet today is comprised of acid-forming foods, including red meat.
 “Red meat together with white flour, coffee, and soda produces a high acidic load for the body to absorb and neutralize,” explains Dr. Warren.
 “Plus, high acidity in the body creates the perfect environment for disease—add stress and poor sleep to the mix and you’ve lowered your resistance to high-mortality illnesses like cancer and diabetes.”
 The majority of fast-food meals excludes more alkaline foods such as vegetables and fruits, which can balance out the acid-forming foods.

 The body digests red meat more slowly than it does other foods, so some people report constipation, abdominal pain, and increased gas after a jumbo steak dinner or a large pastrami sandwich.
-While you may experience some indigestion right after you cut out red meat, it's mainly the result of eating more healthy, fiber-rich foods.
-In the long-term, you'll add healthy bacteria in your gut, which could lower body-wide inflammation and make you feel less bloated to boot.
+While you may experience some indigestion right after you cut out red meat, it’s mainly the result of eating more healthy, fiber-rich foods.
+In the long-term, you’ll add healthy bacteria in your gut, which could lower body-wide inflammation and make you feel less bloated to boot.
 In fact, a 2014 study published in the journal Nutrition, found that vegetarians had lower rates of inflammation than meat eaters.
 Healthy protein substitutes that are easier for the body to digest include chicken, fish, and vegetarian meals, according to Dr. Warren.
 Make sure you know the foods that used to be bad for you but aren’t anymore.

 Clear skin begins on the inside, so loading up on fruits and vegetables, which also happen to be loaded with vitamins like A, C, and E that are known to fight blemish-causing free radicals, is one easy way to maintain it.
 “Constipation, which can result from sluggish digestion from red meat consumption, can cause skin issues and a dull complexion,” says Dr. Warren.
 “And taking red meat off the menu helps reduce the load on important organs like the liver and kidneys, which are responsible for filtering out impurities on an ongoing basis.”